raks81/sincedb-status/README.md

 ## Installation

-* Clone the repository on the server where logtash is running
+* Clone the repository on the server where logstash is running
 * Run `python app.py`
 * Access the status by running: `http://127.0.0.1:5000/status?sincedb={path_to_sincedb_on_server}&path={path_to_root_of_log_folder}`
     * eg: `http://127.0.0.1:5000/status?sincedb=/opt/elk_input/sincedb&path=/opt/elk_input/logs/`